Ausdauersportler/GRML-FLASH/README.md

 Of course this tool can be used on any other Intel based system like MacPro4,1 or MacPro5,1!

+## Booting from the USB

+If your Mac has not EFI capable graphics card installed you should simply disconnect all other drives from all connectors.
+On power on the Mac will scan the USB bus and find and boot the prepared Linux USB.

+## Remote Access via SSH

+In case you have a black screen scenario with a non working graphics card detach all bootable disk devices, attach your iMac via ethernet directly to a router providing a DHCP service and force booting form the USB tool.
+Check your router for the IP address (e.g. 192.168.1.20) provided to your iMac and access the Linux distribution remotly from another PC, Mac, iPad - literally any device running an SSH client can be used.
+Default password of user `root` is `flash`.
+Access is possible through (replace IP with your address)

+`
+% ssh root@IP
+`
 ## Working directory with persistence

 The tool supports persistence, i.e. dumps from your BIOS or video BIOS can be saved on the USB device in the particualar working directory as described below.